 Our skin, our largest organ, is often considered one of the biggest windows to the health of our entire body.
-According to dermatologists, our skin’s appearance, from discoloration to new growths, can sometimes be the first sign of more serious underlying health problems.
+According to dermatologists, our skin conditions, from discoloration to new growths, can sometimes be the first sign of more serious underlying health problems.

 In general, a skin breakout that is accompanied by other symptoms like fever and joint and muscle pain could be a sign of an internal problem or infection.
-A breakout can occur because of an allergy or a reaction to a medication according to the American Academy of Dermatology (AAD).
+A breakout can occur because of an allergy or a reaction to a medication, according to the American Academy of Dermatology (AAD).

 A velvety breakout on the lower part of the neck or around the arms with a slightly darker color than the normal skin tone of the person can be a signal that they have a greater risk of developing type II diabetes.

-2. Tan Color and Other Discolorations on the Skin
+2. Tan color and other discolorations on the skin

 In people with diabetes, a tan color on the skin can be a signal of a problem with the metabolism of iron.
 A yellowish color to the skin, on the other hand, can be a signal of an insufficiency in the liver and can appear along with a yellow color in the white part of the eyes.